 Sexual assaults and other sexual offences can be very sensitive in nature.
-To ensure your rights are protected and your innocence is maintained until proven otherwise, you need help from Winnipeg defence lawyer, Jeff Gindin, Q.C.
+To ensure your rights are protected and your innocence is maintained until proven otherwise, you need help from Winnipeg defence lawyer, Jeffrey J. Gindin, Q.C.

 Criminal Defence Lawyer in Winnipeg